 Smilebox, Inc. in Redmond, WA.
 When he's not writing unit tests or refactoring

 mercilessly, Troy enjoys backpacking and skiing with his family and playing

 Ultimate Frisbee.
 Troy is also an organizer of the Seattle Extreme Programming

 Users Group (SXPUG).

-Diana Larsen currently serves as Chair of the Agile Alliance Board of
+Diana Larsen served three years as Chair of the Agile Alliance board

-Agile Retrospectives: Making Good Teams Great! with Esther Derby and
+Diana co-authored Agile Retrospectives: Making Good Teams Great! with Esther Derby,